sajidanower23/wash-a-cloth/README.md

 ```

 Now, go to the [keys page](https://home.openweathermap.org/api_keys)
-and get your API keys.
+and get your API key.

 Open up `env/bin/activate` in an editor of your choice and add
 these lines.